What Will I Learn?

 Description

-This course is for Emergency Medical Technicians with a current NREMT certification currently employed or interested in the fire industry.
+• This course is for Emergency Medical Technicians with a current NREMT certification, those currently employed and those interested in the fire industry.

 Explore Your Career Options